TRADITIONAL VERSION (cont)

 This level definitely applies to children, who are very vulnerable, & so have a legitimate need for security.
 When that’s not available, they can develop anxiety, & the drive to feel safe becomes a life-long desperate pursuit.

-In the absence of physical protection, as in war, natural disasters, domestic abuse…. people can develop PTSD & addictions, & then pass it on to following generations.
-EXP: fear of abandonment (FoA) leads to people-pleasing or isolation….
+In the absence of physical protection, as in war, natural disasters, domestic abuse or trauma…. people can develop PTSD & addictions, & then pass it on to following generations.
+EXP: fear of abandonment (FoA) leads to people-pleasing, avoidant attachment or isolation….

-However, when this level is adequately provide for in childhood, adults don’t usually think about it much, except in times of personal threat or social turmoil.
-But since a true sense of security is rare in the world, responsible adults do find various ways to cover important personal & family protection needs.
+However, when this level is adequately provided for in childhood, adults don’t usually think about it much, except in times of personal threat or social turmoil.
+But since a true feeing of security is rare in the world, responsible adults do find various ways to cover important personal & family protection needs.

 Safety – This is the feeling we get from knowing no harm will come to us, physically, mentally or emotionally – to live without stress and worry.
 Fulfilling these needs can makes us feel assured that even if big problems happen, we’ll still be OK.
 Safety factors can include —